Buses in Adelaide

 Buses in Adelaide are the most extensive service provided by Adelaide Metro, which is the South Australian capital's public transport system.
-A large fleet of diesel and hybrid diesel-electric buses operate services.
+A large fleet of diesel, hybrid diesel-electric, and electric buses operate services.
 Bus routes typically terminate in the CBD or at a suburban interchange, in a network characterised by its radial nature.
 Buses sometimes get priority on roads and at intersections, with dedicated bus lanes and 'B'-light bus only phases at traffic lights.

 History

 Buses in Adelaide have been known under several names.
 The State Transport Authority (STA) combined the metropolitan rail operations of the former South Australian Railways Commission with the bus and tram operations of the former Municipal Tramways Trust in December 1975.
 In July 1994, the STA was abolished and government public transport services were transferred to TransAdelaide, a publicly owned corporation.

 In 1995–96, there was a partial tendering out of bus services.
 TransAdelaide retained three contract regions, while Serco, in its first Australian bus operation, won two contract regions, and Hills Transit, a TransAdelaide company, won the Adelaide Hills operating contract.
 Services were run and marketed under each operator's name, presenting a disjointed network to the public.

 The 2000 round of tenders saw the end of TransAdelaide's (and therefore the Government's) direct operation of bus services in Adelaide, although it retained tram and rail services.
 Serco won the North–South, Outer North, and Outer North-East contract areas, Torrens Transit the east–west contract area and City Free services, Australian Transit Enterprises (ATE) trading as SouthLink the Outer South contract area, and Transitplus, a joint venture between ATE and TransAdelaide, the Hills Contract area.
 At this time the Adelaide Metro brand was implemented across all transport operators, appearing to the public as a unified network, with common livery, timetable designs and a city information centre.